natsteven/bench-defs/README.md

 ```
 scripts/execute-runs/execute-runcollection.sh \
-    "../../benchexec/bin/benchexec" \
+    benchexec/bin/benchexec \
-    cpachecker \
+    archives/2022/cpachecker.zip \
-    cpachecker.xml \
+    benchmark-defs/cpachecker.xml \
     witness.graphml \
     .graphml \
-    ../../results-verified/
+    results-verified/
 ```

 The parameters specify the:
 - benchmarking utility (BenchExec) to be used to run the benchmark,
-- tool archive, i.e., we use the archive file `archives/*/cpachecker.zip`,
+- tool archive,
-- benchmark definition, i.e., we use `benchmark-defs/cpachecker.xml`,
+- benchmark definition,
 - name of the witness files, to which the unification script links the witness produced by the tool,
-- pattern using which the unification script searches for produced witnesses, and
+- pattern using which the unification script searches for produced witnesses,
-- the directory in which the results shall be stored.
+- the directory in which the results shall be stored, and
+- (optional) parameters to be passed to the benchmarking utility.

 For quick tests and sanity checks, BenchExec can be told to restrict the execution to a certain test-set.
-For example, to restrict the execution to the sub-category `ReachSafety-ControlFlow`, you can replace `"../../benchexec/bin/benchexec"` by `"../../benchexec/bin/benchexec -t ReachSafety-ControlFlow"`.
+For example, to restrict the execution to the sub-category `ReachSafety-ControlFlow`, you add an extra parameter `-t ReachSafety-ControlFlow` that is passed to the benchmarking utility.

 Furthermore, BenchExec can be told to overwrite limit from the benchmark definitions (which should be used only for test executions).
 To see if a tool generally works and produces outputs, you could use (assuming we use a machine with 8 cores and 32 GB of RAM)